Close button

 Discover exciting articles about the implementation of unforgettable events.

-By clicking “Allow,” you agree to the storage of cookies on your device to improve page navigation, analyze site usage, and support our marketing efforts.
+By clicking “Allow,” you agree to the storage of cookies on your device to improve page navigation, analyse site usage, and support our marketing efforts.
 For more information, see our cookie policy.

-Decorative icon
+Back icon

-More sustainability at events - Interview with Jessica Wyrsch from Vermena
+More sustainability at events – interview with Jessica Wyrsch from Vermena

 Jessica Wyrsch from Davos has been working in the event industry for more than 10 years.
-She is the co-founder of Vermena, a company specializing in carbon offsetting for events.
+She is the co-founder of Vermena, a company specialising in carbon offsetting for events.
 In our interview, Jessica provides valuable insights into this topic.

 June 4, 2024